 SECTION 1.
-Short Title. - This Act shall be known as "The Anti-Prostitution Act of 2013".
+Short Title. - This Act shall be known as "The Anti-Prostitution Act of 2010."

-SEC.
-2. Declaration of Policies. - The State:

-- (a) In accordance with the relevant international instruments, particularly, the Universal Declaration on Human Rights, Convention on the Elimination of All Forms of Discrimination Against Women, Convention on the Rights of the Child, Convention Against Transnational Organized Crime including its Protocol to Prevent, Suppress and Punish Trafficking in Persons, Especially Women and Children, and other international human rights instruments of which the Philippines is a party, declares its commitment to end the continuing sexual exploitation of women, men, and children and all forms of gender-based violence by creating an enabling environment where the human rights of women and children are promoted, protected, and fulfilled; - (b) recognizes prostitution as a human rights violation that calls for coordinated and sustained response from all agencies of government as well as non-governmental organizations that comprehensively addresses the factors that perpetuate sexual exploitation; - (c) recognizes that women and children are systematically victimized by and in the system of prostitution and must, therefore be given protection and support by the State, instead of being treated as offenders;

-- recognizes that eliminating prostitution is essential for women and children to genuinely and meaningfully participate in nation-building; and. - (e) recognizes that the law on vagrancy has outlived its usefulness and that vagrants should be looked upon not as common criminals but as victims of their ill circumstance.
+- SEC.
+2. Declaration of Policies.
+It is hereby declared the policy of the State that: - (2.1.)
+In accordance with the relevant international instruments, particularly, the Universal Declaration on Human Rights, Convention on the Elimination of All Forms of Discrimination Against Women, Convention on the Rights of the Child, Convention Against Transnational Organized Crime including its Protocol to Prevent, Suppress and Punish Trafficking in Persons, Especially Women and Children, and other international human rights instruments of which the Philippines is a party, declares its commitment to end the continuing sexual exploitation of women, men, and children and al forms of gender-based violence by creating an enabling environment where the human rights of women and children are promoted, protected and, and fulfilled. - (2.2.) recognizes prostitution as a human rights violation that calls for coordination and sustained response from all agencies of government as well as non-governmental organizations that comprehensively addresses the factors that perpetuate sexual exploitation. - (2.3.) recognizes that women and children are systematically victimized by and in the system of prostitution and must, therefore, be given protection and support by the State, instead of being treated as offenders; - (2.4.) recognizes that eliminating prostitution is essential for women and children to genuinely and meaningfully participate in nation-building; and - (2.5) recognizes that the law on vagrancy has outlived its usefulness and that vagrants should be looked upon not as a common criminals but as victims of their ill circumstance.